sbcshop/PiFinger/README.md

 Select <b>COM port</b> and Baud Rate ( default is 115200) from above GUI ("/dev/ttyS0" in case of default connection), and click on connect button to start communication with fingerprint sensor.

+### LED display explanation

+The LED light of the PiFinger shows the current working status.

+If the LED1 and the LED2 flash in turn, it means that the PiFinger is in operation mode.
+If the LED1 or the LED2 is blinking alone, it means that the PiFinger is in the demo mode.

+The PiFinger will be in the demo mode after powered on or reset.
+Send any command to it will make it leave demo mode and enter operation mode immediately, and it will process the received command.
+When the PiFinger is in operation mode, only power on or reset it can make it back to demo mode.

 #### GUI Features

 1) Compare Fingerprint - Option to Compare registered Fingerprint.